Thyra2305/Law-in-Legends/README.md

 <p> 'Tain Bo Froich' ('the Cattle Rustling of Froich', also known as the Romance of Froich and Findabair') is a wooing in the first part of the story.
 Froich, a nobleman with fairy origins, sets out to meet the daughter of Ailill and Medb, the monarchs of Connacht, named Findabair because he has heard the girl has fallen in love with him.
 After Froich rejects to pay an extorntionate bride-price, Ailill, fearing the abduction of his daughter, tries to prevent it by scheming Froich's death, which fails.
 Medb and Ailill later promise Findabair to Froich if he particpates in the cattle raid to seize the bull that Medb has had her eye on.
 In the second half of the story, Froich discovers his own cattle is stolen. </p>

 <img src="http://www.drachenserver.de/wordpress/wp-content/gallery/bob-eggleton/dynamic/Bob_Eggleton_-_Gloucester_Sea_Serpent.jpg-nggid0257-ngg0dyn-180x0-00f0w010c010r110f110r010t010.jpg" alt="See the source image" class=" nofocus" tabindex="0" aria-label="See the source image" data-bm="4">

+<h5><strong> Branwen, uerch Lyr </strong></h5>

+<p> 'Branwen, uerch Lyr' ('Branwen, daughter of Llyr') is the Second Branch of the Mabinogi, the most famous compendium of Welsh legends which was translated by Lady Charlotte Guest.
+Bendigeidfran, Branwen's brother, is King and rules from Harlech, one of the seats of power of Wales in the medieval era.
+The king of Ireland, Matholwch, comes to Harlech to ask for Branwen's hand in marriage.
+Everyone agrees, except the half-brother Efnyisen. </p>

 </html>